chenan02/saigo/exercise-009-rock/README.md

 ## Engineering Tasks

-Your task is to add two three new player types to the game:
+Your task is to add three new player types to the game:

 1. `Obsessed` - This player selects the same move every time
 1. `Flipper`  - This player flips a coin to select one of two fixed moves